 STAGS NOT ELIGIBLE FOR ENTRY

 Stag is a word that is commonly used to refer to a healthy, mature, adult male caribou.
 Stag is a word that is also used to identify a male animal that is castrated after maturity.
-Such stags, which occasionally occur in the wild in the antlered categories, are not eligible for entry in the Boone and Crockett Clubs Awards Programs and/or records books because their antlers continuously grow, never loose their velvet and are never shed.
+Such stags, which occasionally occur in the wild in the antlered categories, are not eligible for entry in the Boone and Crockett Clubs Awards Programs and/or records books because their antlers continuously grow, never lose their velvet and are never shed.

 In general, trophies taken with a subsistence license/permit are acceptable for entry in the Awards Programs and listing in the Clubs records books so long as they meet all the Clubs entry requirements, including all aspects of fair chase.